Jean-Cedric-Petit/Jean-Cedric-Petit/README.md

   * Measuring Power usage in Real-Time for drones & robots.
   * Steganography: Hidding informations in binaries.
   * LiFi: Transmitting data with IR-lasers.
-  * Continous Learning from Embedded AI.
+  * Continous Learning for Embedded AI on STM.
-  * Analog SNN for detecting EM wave direction without heavy computation.
+  * Analog SNNs for detecting EM wave direction without heavy computation.
   * RISC-V core Verification using SVA.
   * Performance Analysis of the Nios 2 CPU.
   * Design,Simulation and Analysis of an embedded system with many CPUs onboard.